 For younger kids, mornings are better.
 After lunch, photographers are likely to need the help of photo-editing software.
-“One of my first-graders got spaghetti on them,” Boyer says.
+“One of my first-graders got spaghetti on them,” Boyer said.
 “You don’t want to let them start to get markers or food all over.”
 Boyer’s most unusual Photoshop request?
 “I edited out a cookie once.
 The kid would not sit down unless he had a cookie.”

 Portrait photographers typically work across a spectrum of ages, from kindergarteners to high school seniors.
 If a child is very young, it’s possible the entire idea of sitting for a portrait will scare them silly.
-“You always get one or two that are just terrified,” Grant, a portrait photographer who works on pre-K to 12th grade, tells Mental Floss.
+“You always get one or two that are just terrified,” Grant, a portrait photographer who works on pre-K to 12th grade, told Mental Floss in 2018.
 “I’m a big, beefy dude, and sometimes a kid will get in there and see me and go, ‘Oh, I’m not doing this.’”
 To placate the pensive pupils, Grant makes a big show of leaving by stomping his feet, then lets one of his less-threatening assistants take the pictures.

 Photographers need to be careful when giving instructions to kindergarteners and first graders, who tend to process things with little nuance.
-“Sometimes I’ll ask a kid to high-five me and I'll act like it hurts,” Grant says.
+“Sometimes I’ll ask a kid to high-five me and I'll act like it hurts,” Grant said.
 “I’ll ask for a Band-Aid.
 Sometimes they’ll look very serious and say, ‘I don’t have one.’”
 Another time, Grant asked a kid to point his knees toward a nearby computer.
 “He came over and touched his knee to the laptop.”

 A lot of photographers are switching up the conventional portrait by snapping pictures of kids outdoors, in "action" poses like jumping, or against more eclectic backgrounds.
 Kids are getting more creative, too.
 Like prop comedians, they will sometimes arrive for picture day armed with accessories.
-“I’ve seen everything from Halloween costumes to dogs and other pets,” Courtney, says.
+“I’ve seen everything from Halloween costumes to dogs and other pets,” Courtney said.
 “Or they want to wear hats or sunglasses.”
 If it’s within reason and OK with the school, she’ll take one traditional photo and then let the subject pose with their prop for the second.

 Posing for a professional portrait can be a strange experience for a kid who has spent considerable time on a cell phone.
-“Kids have gotten much more comfortable in front of the camera, but it’s bad selfie behavior,” Boyer says.
+“Kids have gotten much more comfortable in front of the camera, but it’s bad selfie behavior,” Boyer said.
 “Doing duck lips, thrusting their arms out to make their shoulders straight.
 You kind of have to re-train them.”
 Boyer lets them know it doesn't look good, but "I say it in a nice way."

 Sometimes, fashion can betray kids.
-“Fluorescent green and orange tops seem popular now and light tends to bounce off of it and on the chin,” Grant says.
+“Fluorescent green and orange tops seem popular now and light tends to bounce off of it and on the chin,” Grant said.
 “The bottom of the chin tends to turn orange.”
 Unless they happen to have an extra shirt or request a photo retouch, they’re stuck with it.

 Aside from some unfortunate fashion choices, one staple of school photos is the head tilt, with kids cocking their faces off to one side.
 According to a school photographer on Reddit, there's a good reason for that.
 "These photos are going to be used for the yearbook (more than likely) and everyone should have somewhat of the same head pose," they explain.
 "The way we stage our lights does not flatter the subject when they're looking straight at the camera.
 If you tilt your head you're more likely to also move your chin in that same direction, which makes for a more interesting highlight/shadow play and also has the added benefit of making the face look smaller (if you're a little overweight)."

 With hundreds of students at a given school, photographers need a reliable system of identifying kids and making sure their names match up to their portfolio.
 While systems vary, one of the most common is to collect school data and then print a unique ticket with a student’s name, grade, homeroom, and a number.
-“Those have a barcode,” Grant says.
+“Those have a barcode,” Grant said.
 “So they come up, we scan the ticket, and pull up their record.
 It’s like scanning soup at a grocery store.”

 It’s also error-free, unless some senior decides to trade tickets with a friend so their names get mixed up on their school identification cards.
 “They don’t seem to think it out, though, because the homeroom teachers pass the cards out and will notice the picture isn’t of them.”

 Photographers also rely on another age-old technique: embarrassment.
-“In grades four to six, if you ask girls to say ‘boys’ and boys to say ‘girls,’ it’s so scandalous,” Grant says.
+“In grades four to six, if you ask girls to say ‘boys’ and boys to say ‘girls,’ it’s so scandalous,” Grant said.
 “For a second shot, you ask them to say, ‘cute boys’ or ‘cute girls.’
 That typically works.”
 Grant can also provoke smiles by asking about pet names.
 Elementary kids react to being asked to say, “trick or treat, smell my feet.”
 If they remain stubborn, Grant will pull out all the stops and request they say “stinky feet.”

 While photo-editing software can address rogue snot, no one really wants to spend the extra minutes digitally erasing boogers from photos.
 Boyer typically enlists volunteer parents to make sure faces are wiped clean or has assistants armed with tissues, combs, and other grooming products to make for a stylish and snot-free image.
-“We usually try to catch things like that before they get in front of the camera,” she says.
+“We usually try to catch things like that before they get in front of the camera,” she said.

 To build rapport, photographers are always looking to get kids to talk about themselves.
 Once, one of Grant’s assistants asked if a child had any pets.
 “Yes,” the kid responded.
 “Rabbits.
 But we ate them last night.”

 The older kids get, the more they tend to commit acts of subversion.
-“One kid came in with his jacket on, took it off, sat down, and was ready to go,” Grant says.
+“One kid came in with his jacket on, took it off, sat down, and was ready to go,” Grant said.
 “I knew something was going on.
 I looked at his shirt and it said ‘Student of the Month.’
 Except he put masking tape over the ‘ent’ so it read ‘Stud of the Month.’”
 (After consulting with the principal, the kid was allowed to keep it on for the photo.)

 Courtney had a kid sit down with what looked like a nice shirt with birds on it.
 “It was actually middle fingers,” she says.

 While most kids are cooperative, Grant will sometimes see subjects who want to make their life as difficult as possible.
-"Seniors tend to fool around more and be difficult on purpose," he says.
+"Seniors tend to fool around more and be difficult on purpose," he said.
 "Some of them are just perpetually in a bad mood or feel self-conscious."
 Sports teammates might egg each other on to not crack a smile.
 One school photographer who works for Lifetouch writes on Reddit that there are one or two "problem kids" per class: "You just have to remember they're just doing it for attention because they aren't getting it somewhere else."

 The internet is overflowing with awkward and embarrassing school photos, from unfortunate backgrounds to unfortunate hairstyles.
 But according to Grant, “bad school photo” is a misnomer that gives photographers a bad rap.
-“There’s a common idea school pictures are bad,” he says.
+“There’s a common idea school pictures are bad,” he said.
 “No. School pictures are like shooting fish in a barrel.
 Is a kid going to smile?
 Is a kid going to lean into it?
 Or is it going to be bad no matter what I do?
 If you think the picture is bad, well, no, that’s you.
 The picture was fine.
 The bad haircut wasn’t.”